-We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards, Independent Auditor's Report on Compliance for Each Major Federal Program and Report on Internal Control over Compliance, and Schedule of Findings and Questioned Costs.
-Disclosures in those reports and schedule, which are dated November 17, 2016, should be considered in conjunction with this management letter.
+We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards, Independent Auditor's Report on Compliance for the Major Federal Program and Report on Internal Control over Compliance, and the Schedule of Findings and Questioned Costs.
+Disclosures in those reports and schedule, which are dated December 15, 2017, should be considered in conjunction with this management letter.